Attachment Trauma

 When we task a partner to relieve our painful relics of attachment trauma, we unwittingly blame them for our connection woes.
 Perhaps, we are expecting too much, driving caring and considerate others away.
 We have personal emotional work to do.

-Trauma leaves lasting impacts on perception, everything is subject to unconsciously interpretations as threats.
+Trauma leaves lasting impacts on perception, everything is subject to unconscious interpretations as threats.
 The slightest word, facial expression, or gesture triggers powerful emotions.
 Those reactions are our monster to tame.
 A partner may help.
 Yet when we blame the demons on our dear partner, the one we once loved, our labels transform them into the enemy.

 See Emotional Black Holes for more on this topic